 This is the care of women during pregnancy (antenatal), labour and birth, and the 6 weeks after childbirth (postnatal).

 Regular pregnancy checks by a midwife, GP or obstetrician (specialist) are the best way to get a healthy baby.

 We are a teaching hospital and there are usually student midwives and doctors working with the staff.
-It is your choice if you have a student help take care of you, what that student does and the sex of the student.
+It is your choice if you have a student help take care of you, what that student does and the gender of the student.
 Please do not feel scared to let us know how you feel.

-Birthing at one of the primary birthing units is a safe and home-like choice for low-risk women.
+Birthing at one of the Primary Birthing Units is a safe and home-like choice for low-risk women.
 If you live near to Middlemore Hospital you can still choose to birth at one of the units.

 Pregnancy Services Provided by Counties Manukau Health